THE AGINID LEGEND

-Unfortunately, Bantug died prematurely due to a plague that spread across their lands.
+Unfortunately, Bantug died prematurely due to a widespread plague.
 So the rulership was passed to Sri Parang, but Parang is said to be a limp and could not effectively rule the kingdom.

 Therefore, when Humabon reached the ruling age, Parang handed the throne to Humabon — thus, starts a new beginning of this karajaan.